Crusoe Reservoir and No. 7 Park is a popular destination for cycling, walking, jogging and fishing.

-There is also a series of measured jogging and cycling tracks available which are sign-posted and color-coded.
+There are a series of measured jogging and cycling tracks which are sign-posted and colour-coded.

 The No. 7 Reservoir is an established conservation area and cannot be used for fishing.
 This reservoir is home to many species of flora and fauna including the Freshwater Catfish, which in Victoria has been classified as a vulnerable species.

 VICSWIM operates at Crusoe Reservoir during January.

 The area is dominated by box ironbark forest ecology.
 On your visit you'll see many examples of revegetation and habitat restoration works such as frog ponds, storm water harvesting, nest box installations and native grass lawns.